Plantar Fasciitis and Heel Spurs The Biggest Mistake

 Role Of The Plantar Fascia In Foot Pain

-If tension becomes too great upon it – through excessive pressure exerted during physical activity, for example – small tears may occur within these tissues, leading them towards inflammation, thus triggering symptoms associated specifically with 'fasciitis' (inflammation).
+If tension becomes too great on it through excessive pressure exerted during physical activity, small tears may occur within these tissues, leading them towards inflammation, thus triggering symptoms explicitly associated with 'fasciitis' (inflammation).

 Microtrauma in Plantar Fasciitis